alexeykrol/ICO_for_people/rus/howWhitepaper.md

 A white paper is a document that argues a specific position or solves a problem for its audience.
 They first originated as a type of official government document.Typically, the purpose of a white paper is to advocate that a certain position is the best way to go or that a certain solution is best for a particular problem.
 When it is used for commercial purposes, it could influence the decision-making processes of current and prospective customers.
 78% of buyers used white papers in the past 12 months to research B2B purchasing decisions.

+**What exactly is a white paper?**

+Ask any 10 people this question, and you’ll likely get 12 different answers.
+Here is the best short definition I’ve ever found, after years of looking: **A white paper is a persuasive essay that uses facts and logic to promote a certain product, service, or viewpoint.**

+**Are there any industry standards for these documents?**

+In a word, no. Anyone can call anything a white paper.
+And they do.
+Today’s “typical” white paper is 6 to 8 pages long, shorter than in past years.
+But I’ve seen everything from a two-page flyer to a 100-page book called a “white paper.”
+The typical white paper looks better than a technical manual, but not as slick as a brochure or ad.
+But some white papers are as colorful as a cereal box.
+The typical white paper is distributed as a PDF on the web.
+But some are still printed out for sales calls, press kits and trade shows.

+**If there’s no standards, aren’t there at least some conventions?
+Well, perhaps.**

+White paper experts including Gordon Graham have identified these key characteristics for a white paper:

+A document containing narrative text
+* At least 5-6 pages long
+* Oriented in portrait format (landscape format tends to be for B2B e-books)
+* Educational, practical and useful, not a sales pitch
+* Used before a sale, not after a sale
+* Provides facts, not just opinion
+* Includes an introduction or executive summary

+If a document has all these characteristics, it’s probably a white paper.

+**White papers and case studies: What’s the difference?**

+White papers sometimes mention case studies for evidence of a vendor’s claims.
+But the two are quite different in form and content.
+Case studies are extended testimonials on how a product or service helped someone in the real world.
+They are typically between 500 and 1,500 words long, written in a journalistic style with many quotes from the actual customer.

+The classic format for a case study is Before/After, Then/Now, Problem/Solution: Before we had this terrible problem, then we found this fantastic product, and After we started using it, everything was sweetness and light.

+White papers, on the other hand, are persuasive essays about a certain product, service, technology or methodology.

+They are generally 2,500 words or more, written in a somewhat academic style, with no direct quotes from the vendor’s representatives.
+A white paper may be told in the Problem/Solution format, but rarely in the Before/After format.
+White papers tend to be used earlier in the sales cycle, to help prospects visualize a possible solution to a nagging problem.

+Case studies tend to be used later in the sales cycle to reassure a prospect that other buyers benefited from the same approach they are considering.
+For a longer discussion, see article [What’s the diff between a white paper and a case study?](https://www.thatwhitepaperguy.com/white-paper-article-white-papers-and-case-studies.html)

 ### Структура Whitepaper